-- Plant tuberous roots 5 inches deep in a starburst pattern, spacing new pieces 8-16 inches apart.
+- Plant tuberous roots five inches deep in a starburst pattern, spacing new pieces 8-16 inches apart.

-- Fill in planting hole and water promptly, until the top 6 inches of soil are moist
+- Fill in planting hole and water promptly, until the top six inches of soil are moist.

-- To keep down weeds and conserve moisture, cover with a thick 2 to 4-inch layer of dry mulch, such as hay or dry grass clippings
+- To keep down weeds and conserve moisture, cover with a thick two- to four-inch layer of dry mulch, such as hay or dry grass clippings.

-L. spicata can also be grown from seed.
+L. spicata can also be started from seed.

 Seeds are viable for less than 12 months and can be collected in the fall and direct sown into the garden right away – if you have cold winters.
 They need extensive cold exposure in a moist environment to germinate the following spring.

 If you don’t have time to plant in place, sow in flats and leave the flats outdoors over the winter for germination and spring planting.

 If your winters are mild, collect seeds in the fall and store in a cool, dry spot.
 Approximately 12 weeks before direct sowing outdoors, mix seeds with moist vermiculite, peat, or sand in a resealable bag.
 Store in the refrigerator until you’re ready to plant.